-Designer, retailer, brand owner and managing director, Graeme Ellisdon was born on 7th July 1955 in Hertfordshire.
+Designer, retailer, brand owner and CEO, Graeme Ellisdon was born on 7th July 1955 in Hertfordshire.
 Leaving school to try his hand at a series of jobs in the UK and in Europe, on returning to England, Graeme founded OSPREY LONDON in 1980 with just £500, creating a collection of beautiful handmade leather belts.
 Snapped up almost immediately by some of the UK's leading retailers, his best-selling belts were soon joined by leather bags and accessories for women and for men.

 Rather than sketching designs on paper, Graeme has always preferred to respond to the leather and engineer it into a working 3D sample.
 It's this built-engineered approach that ensures OSPREY LONDON bags, belts and accessories are work so well in real-life use.
 Every strap, pocket and fastening has been considered and put through its paces so it not only looks gorgeous but it works beautifully too.

 Graeme's approach to construction, natural materials and craftsmanship has seen him travel the globe to work with like-minded manufacturers, extending the brand seamlessly from leather bags and accessories into other materials such as silk and cotton and other product categories, with home fragrance, gifting and sunglasses now an integral part of the product mix.

 Having celebrated the company's 30th anniversary in 2010, Graeme returned the brand to the capital with a new London flagship store in 2014, at 27 Regent Street St James's.
 In a landmark listed building on the corner of Jermyn Street, the two storey flagship was designed by Graeme and Alex Ellisdon.
 Following the change in visitor habits post-pandemic, plans are underway to reconfigure the flagship to become a more social space, with a cafe-bar on the ground floor with outdoor seating and gallery style retail around the perimeter inside, showcasing the brand's leather collections as well as jewellery, homewares, taxidermy and an intimate Saddlery Café serving a fine selection of teas, coffee, Belgian chocolate, savouries and cakes - all of which are wheat and gluten-free and 100% delicious.

 With plans underway for further expansion, these are exciting times for Graeme and OSPREY LONDON.

 THE DESIGN PROCESS Q&A WITH GRAEME ELLISDON